Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 I don’t want to overwhelm you with tons of options.

-Here is the list of some of the best Cartagena restaurants to enjoy Colombian specialties and/or spend a romantic moment with your partner.
+Here is a list of some of the best Cartagena restaurants to enjoy Colombian specialties and/or spend a romantic moment with your partner.

 • Alma: Located in Casa San Agustín, Alma’s architecture and atmosphere will transport you to another time for an evening.
 Delicious seafood dishes.